|

 Tax Deferred Exchange Home Page

-1. Can I exchange for property of less value?
+1. Can I exchange for property of less valve?

 2. Do I have to exchange for the same type of property?